Learn about the practical applications, limitations and ethical considerations of using AI.

 ‘Generative artificial intelligence’ encompasses a range of tools that use AI models to generate seemingly new, realistic content such as text, images, audio and code in response to questions and prompts from users.
 Such AI models, which include ChatGPT and Microsoft Copilot, are trained on a large corpus of data, i.e. material sourced from the internet, and then taught to generate responses based upon it.

-The capabilities of, and uses for, generative AI tools are developing rapidly and will become increasingly embedded in everyday online tools, such as search engines, MS Office and more.
+The capabilities of, and uses for, generative AI tools are developing rapidly and are becoming increasingly embedded in everyday online tools, such as search engines, MS Office and more.

-Applications such as Grammarly and Microsoft Word have been using algorithms for a long time to suggest next words, correct spellings or provide alternative sentence structures.
+Applications such as Grammarly and Microsoft Word have, for a long time, been using algorithms to suggest next words, correct spellings or provide alternative sentence structures.
 We don’t always use such tools passively.
 Rather, we can learn from them about how to effectively communicate knowledge and ideas.
-Similarly, if used critically, the internet provides an easily accessible treasure trove of ideas and inspiration.
+Similarly, used effectively, generative AI tools can provide all of us with valuable guidance, ideas and inspiration.
+This includes:

 - reviewing and critically analysing written materials to assess their validity or quality